Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/query/pre-get-queried-user

-Фільтр дозволяє
+The filter allows

 **Args:**
-- `$user` - null - За замовчанням значення порожнє, якщо замість нього повернути свій об'єкт юзера, його буде використано замість дефолтного.
+- `$user` - null - By default, the value is empty.
+If you return your own user object, it will be used instead of the default.

 **Location:**
 /includes/modules/profile-builder/inc/query.php